Multimodal Industrial Anomaly Detection by Crossmodal Feature Mapping: Abstract

 \section{Abstract}

-The paper explores the industrial multimodal Anomaly Detection (AD) task, which exploits point clouds and RGB images to localize anomalies.
-We introduce a novel light and fast framework that learns to map features from one modality to the other on nominal samples.
-At test time, anomalies are detected by pinpointing inconsistencies between observed and mapped features.
-Extensive experiments show that our approach achieves state-of-the-art detection and segmentation performance in both the standard and few-shot settings on the MVTec 3D-AD dataset while achieving faster inference and occupying less memory than previous multimodal AD methods.
-Moreover, we propose a layer-pruning technique to improve memory and time efficiency with a marginal sacrifice in performance.
+Recent advancements have shown the potential of leveraging both point clouds and images to localize anomalies.
+Nevertheless, their applicability in industrial manufacturing is often constrained by significant drawbacks, such as the use of memory banks, which lead to a substantial increase in terms of memory footprint and inference time.
+We propose a novel light and fast framework that learns to map features from one modality to the other on nominal samples and detect anomalies by pinpointing inconsistencies between observed and mapped features.
+Extensive experiments show that our approach achieves state-of-the-art detection and segmentation performance, in both the standard and few-shot settings, on the MVTec 3D-AD dataset while achieving faster inference and occupying less memory than previous multimodal AD methods.
+Furthermore, we propose a layer pruning technique to improve memory and time efficiency with a marginal sacrifice in performance.